jsanc525/git_example/README.md

-This is the initial project
+This was the initial project .
+Now its different .